 Day 7: Damaraland to Southern Etosha National Park

-Another early start, you’ll set off for the world-renowned Etosha National Park, via the scenic Grootberg Pass.
-En route, your guide will take you to visit a local Himba settlement (if any of these semi-nomadic people are in the area) where you can get a glimpse into their intricate, age-old customs, traditions and way of life.
+Another early start, and you’ll set off for the world-renowned Etosha National Park, via the scenic Grootberg Pass.
+En route, your guide may take you to visit a local school or traditional Himba settlement (if any of these semi-nomadic people are in the area) where you can get a glimpse into their intricate, age-old customs, traditions and way of life.

 Day 8: Southern to Eastern Etosha

-You’ll enjoy a full day’s exciting game viewing in Etosha National Park from your private open safari vehicle as you traverse to the eastern section of the park.
+You’ll enjoy a full day’s exciting game viewing in Etosha National Park from your private open safari vehicle as you traverse the eastern section of the park.
 Etosha is home to 114 mammals and over 340 bird species.
-You’ve every chance to see elephant, lion, giraffe, wildebeest, eland, kudu, gemsbok (oryx), zebra, cheetah, leopard, hyena, honey badger and warthog and the endangered, endemic black-faced impala.
+You’ve every chance of seeing elephant, lion, giraffe, wildebeest, eland, kudu, gemsbok (oryx), zebra, cheetah, leopard, hyena, honey badger and warthog, along with the endangered, endemic black-faced impala.

 You’ll spend the morning on guided game drives in Etosha, returning to camp for lunch and a siesta.
-The afternoon game drives will be in the private Onguma Game Reserve, getting to Fischer’s Pan in time for sundowners.
-Return to camp to freshen up and enjoy your final safari dinner looking out over the floodlit waterhole – where you’ll hopefully see one of the newest members of the Onguma family – black rhino.
+The afternoon game drives will be on the private Onguma Game Reserve, reaching Fischer’s Pan in time for sundowners.
+Return to camp to freshen up and enjoy your final safari dinner looking out over the floodlit waterhole where you’ll hopefully see one of the newer members of the Onguma family, the black rhino.

 Day 10: Onguma to Windhoek